 This article provides an overview of how to share or send documents from DocHub.
 Techniques to share or send your document include the following:

-Create an easy workflow to capture a legally binding signature from someone else - Share within a DocHub organization
+Create an easy workflow to capture legally binding signatures -

-Share a document with your team - Set privacy to "Public"
+Share a document with your team -

-Allow everyone to see your document - Create a "share-link"
+Allow everyone to see your document -

-Allow anyone with a special link to see your document - Email as attachment
+Allow anyone with a special link to see your document -

 Send the current version of a document as a Fax